jorbriib/vagrant-lamp-phpmyadmin-load-dump-db/README.md

 ##Prerequisites
 1. You must have vagrant installed.
-2. If you want to enable automatic backups, you have to install plugins vagrant-triggers:
+2. If you want to enable automatic backups, you have to install vagrant-triggers plugin:

     $ vagrant plugin install vagrant-triggers